robinnewhouse/DataMCDijetTopology/README.md

 various re-usable utility functions (ex: histogram styles, set sane default style, etc)

-* * *

 # EXTENDING THIS PACKAGE

 ### Adding or modifying a dataset or MC sample
-Outlined here are the potential steps that would be taken in order to add/update MC samples:
+Outlined here are the steps that would be taken in order to add/update MC samples.
+It may not be necessary to perform all of them.

-1. add the relevant set of samples to grid/samples.py
+1. Add the relevant set of JETM8/EVNT sample file names to grid/samples.py
-2. add the event generator file list to grid/get_xsection.py and update DataMCdijetTools/data/sample_weights.txt
+2. Update DataMCdijetTools/data/sample_weights.txt to include xsections/filter efficiencies/nevents for the new samples.
-3. add a new submit script in the grid/ folder
+3. Add a new submit script in the grid/ folder
-4. add the new files to data/samples_XXX.txt
-5. Run locally on a test file from the new sample before submitting grid jobs
-6. if necessary, submit new pileup reweighting jobs (if, for example, switching to a new MC campaign)
+4. if necessary, submit new pileup reweighting jobs (if, for example, switching to a new MC campaign)
-7. if necessary, create a new AnalysisTop cuts/options file.
-This could be necessary if, for example, the added samples are from a new derivation (not JETM8).
+5. if necessary, create a new AnalysisTop coniguraiton file in grid/cuts.
+This could be necessary if:
+    * the samples are from a new derivation (i.e. not JETM8)
+    * a new online cutflow is needed
+    * a new MC campaign is being used
+    * etc.
+6. Run locally on a test file from the new sample before submitting grid jobs

 ### Creating a new selection/cutflow

+#### online (top-xaod)
-If the new selection is too complicated to be represented by [built-in AnalysisTop cuts](http://epweb2.ph.bham.ac.uk/user/head/AnalysisTop-2.3.13/testpage.html), you must create a custom EventSelector for AnalysisTop. see `GammaJetSelector.h/cxx`.
+If the new selection is too complicated to be represented by [built-in AnalysisTop cuts](http://epweb2.ph.bham.ac.uk/user/head/AnalysisTop-2.3.13/testpage.html), you must create a custom EventSelector for AnalysisTop. see `GammaJetSelector.h/cxx` in this package for an example.

-### Adding a new variable the ntuples

-### Producing a new raw histogram
+#### offline (histogram-factory)
+For any additional offline selection, you must create a custom EventSelector function.
+See the top of DataMCbackgroundSelector for examples.
+This new selector must be given a name, and then passed to the histogram-factory executable with a command line flag. ex: `-E MY_FANCY_NEW_SELECTOR`

 # CREDIT

-Primary developer: Zac Meadows (zmeadows@physics.umass.edu)
+Primary developer/contact: Zac Meadows (zmeadows@physics.umass.edu)

 This package is based upon Davide Melini's framework for RunII JMS/JMR uncertanties study, with many further modifications and advice from Oliver Majersky.